1930 United States Senate elections

 The 1930 United States Senate elections occurred in the middle of Republican President Herbert Hoover's term.
 The 32 seats of Class 2 were contested in regular elections, and special elections were held to fill vacancies.
-With the Great Depression beginning to take hold, Republican incumbents became unpopular, and Democrats picked up a net of eight seats, erasing the Republican gains from the previous election cycle.
-Republicans retained control of the U.S. Senate since Vice President Charles Curtis cast the tie-breaking vote.
+With the Great Depression beginning to take hold, Republican incumbents became unpopular, and Democrats picked up a net of eight seats, erasing the Republican gains from the previous election cycle, however, Republicans retained control of the chamber.
 This was the first of four consecutive Senate elections during the Depression in which Democrats made enormous gains, achieving a cumulative pick-up of 34 seats.

-In Louisiana, Democratic senator-elect Huey Long chose not to take his Senate seat until January 25, 1932 so he could remain as Governor of Louisiana.
-The Republicans therefore retained the plurality of seats at the beginning of the next Congress.
-With Vice President Charles Curtis (R) able to cast tie-breaking votes, the Republicans would have majority control with their 48 of the 96 seats.
-That slim control was further weakened in the last months of the next Congress with several mid-term seat changes.
+In Louisiana, Democratic senator-elect Huey Long chose not to take his Senate seat until January 25, 1932, so he could remain as Governor of Louisiana.
+The Republicans therefore retained the plurality of seats at the beginning of the next Congress (with Vice President Charles Curtis (R) able to cast tie-breaking votes, the Republicans would have majority control).

-In Minnesota, Henrik Shipstead was not up for election in 1930.
-He was a former Republican who became a Farmer–Laborite in 1922.
-Although the Farmer–Laborites would later merge with the Minnesota Democratic Party to form the Democratic–Farmer–Labor Party in 1944, Shipstead and his contemporaries were not aligned with either major party.
-He would later rejoin the party in 1940.

 Gains, losses, and holds

 Retirements

-Six Republicans and one Democrat retired instead of seeking re-election.
+Four Republicans retired instead of seeking re-election.
+Two Republicans retired instead of seeking election to finish the unexpired term and instead of seeking election to full term.
+One Democrat retired instead of seeking election to a full term.